Protect your iPhone against malware and other threats with Avast One

 Here’s how to run an antivirus scan to remove a virus from your Android automatically:

-Most mobile antivirus programs are pretty straightforward to use.
+Most mobile antivirus programs are straightforward to use.
 Just tap the “scan” button and let the app get to work.

 Once you’ve completed your scan, follow the prompts within the user interface to clear up any risks that may have been uncovered.